Hezbollah: Military activities

-Hezbollah has a military branch known as the Jihad Council, one component of which is Al-Muqawama al-Islamiyya ("The Islamic Resistance"), and is the possible sponsor of a number of lesser-known militant groups, some of which may be little more than fronts for Hezbollah itself, including the Organization of the Oppressed, the Revolutionary Justice Organization, the Organization of Right Against Wrong, and Followers of the Prophet Muhammad.
+Hezbollah has a military branch known as the Jihad Council, one component of which is Al-Muqawama al-Islamiyya ("The Islamic Resistance"), and is the possible sponsor of a number of lesser-known militant groups, some of which may be little more than fronts for Hezbollah itself, including the Organisation of the Oppressed, the Revolutionary Justice Organisation, the Organisation of Right Against Wrong, and Followers of the Prophet Muhammad.
 Some scholars have regarded Hezbollah as a resistance movement.

 United Nations Security Council Resolution 1559 called for the disarmament of militia with the Taif agreement at the end of the Lebanese civil war.
 Hezbollah denounced, and protested against, the resolution.
 The 2006 military conflict with Israel has increased the controversy.
 Failure to disarm remains a violation of the resolution and agreement as well as subsequent United Nations Security Council Resolution 1701.
-Since then both Israel and Hezbollah have asserted that the organization has gained in military strength.
+Since then both Israel and Hezbollah have asserted that the organisation has gained in military strength.

 A Lebanese public opinion poll taken in August 2006 shows that most of the Shia did not believe that Hezbollah should disarm after the 2006 Lebanon war, while the majority of Sunni, Druze and Christians believed that they should.
 The Lebanese cabinet, under president Michel Suleiman and Prime Minister Fouad Siniora, guidelines state that Hezbollah enjoys the right to "liberate occupied lands".
 In 2009, a Hezbollah commander, speaking on condition of anonymity, said, "[W]e have far more rockets and missiles [now] than we did in 2006."

 Lebanese Resistance Brigades

-The Lebanese Resistance Brigades (سرايا المقاومة اللبنانية), also known as the Lebanese Brigades to Resist the Israeli Occupation, were formed by Hezbollah in 1997 as a multifaith (Christian, Druze, Sunni and Shia) volunteer force to combat the Israeli occupation of Southern Lebanon.
-With the Israeli withdrawal from Lebanon in 2000, the organization was disbanded.
+The Lebanese Resistance Brigades (سرايا المقاومة اللبنانية), also known as the Lebanese Brigades to Resist the Israeli Occupation, were formed by Hezbollah in 1997 as a multi-faith (Christian, Druze, Sunni and Shia) volunteer force to combat the Israeli occupation of Southern Lebanon.
+With the Israeli withdrawal from Lebanon in 2000, the organisation was disbanded.

 In 2009, the Resistance Brigades were reactivated, mainly comprising Sunni supporters from the southern city of Sidon.
 Its strength was reduced in late 2013 from 500 to 200–250 due to residents' complaints about some fighters of the group exacerbating tensions with the local community.